 Travelling to uncharted territory is thrilling as it is daunting.
 But it’s 2018, and travel with a smartphone is a whole lot easier.
 Mapping out your holiday from start to finish is a breeze.
 Be it restaurant recommendations, bagging cheap flights or creating a Pinterest board, the possibilities are endless.
-So with that, we’ve asked some of our most trusted influencers to dish out their favourite travel apps, to keep your stress at a minimum.
+So with that, we’ve asked some of our most trusted influencers to dish out their best travel apps, to keep your stress at a minimum.

 Booking A Trip

 Nowadays, Mobile apps play an important role in booking your flights and accommodation.
 With a travel app, it only takes a few steps to research accommodation, check flights, and make a booking.
 These apps can also help you get last-minute deals, keep track of your rewards points, and, in some cases, allow you to check into your room using your mobile device.
 Here, the approved list of the best apps for booking a trip (all are free and for both iPhone and Android).